sanity-io/structured-content-2022/web/README.md

 - SANITY_STUDIO_API_DATASET: The name of the dataset to use for the Sanity API.
 If not specified, `staging` will be used locally and for Live Previews, and `production` in production.
-- SANITY_STUDIO_REVALIDATE_SECRET: Secret used by /revalidate endpoint (called by Studio) to revalidate pages.
-Set in the [Vercel project's environment variables][env-vars].

 ## Learn More